pyinterp.core.RTree3DFloat64.inverse_distance_weighting

 Parameters:

-• coordinates – a matrix of shape (n, 3), where n is the number of observations and 3 represents the coordinates in the order: x, y, and z.
+• coordinates – Array of shape (n, 3) or (n, 2) containing observation coordinates.
+Here n is the number of observations and each row represents a coordinate in the order x, y, and optionally z.
 If the matrix shape is (n, 2), the z-coordinate is assumed to be zero.
-The coordinates (x, y, z) are in the Cartesian coordinate system (ECEF) if the instance is configured to use this system (ecef keyword set to True during construction).
-Otherwise, the coordinates are in the geodetic system (longitude, latitude, and altitude) in degrees, degrees, and meters, respectively.
+The coordinate system depends on the instance configuration: If ecef=True, coordinates are in the Cartesian coordinate system (ECEF).
+Otherwise, coordinates are in the geodetic system (longitude, latitude, altitude) in degrees, degrees, and meters, respectively.

-• k – The number of nearest neighbors to be used for calculating the interpolated value.
+• k – Number of nearest neighbors to use for interpolation.
 Defaults to 9.

-• num_threads – The number of threads to use for the computation.
-If 0 all CPUs are used.
-If 1 is given, no parallel computing code is used at all, which is useful for debugging.
+• num_threads – Number of threads to use for computation.
+If 0, all CPUs are used.
+If 1, no parallel computing is used (useful for debugging).
 Defaults to 0.

 Returns: